 As cohabiting couples have different legal rights to those that are married, it is often a very good idea to have a Cohabitation Agreement drafted which can set out in clear terms details of ownership of a home, responsibility and payment of the mortgage and bills, issues with regards to savings and pensions and in the unfortunate event of a relationship ending, who can remain living in the home and for how long.

-These are often difficult conversations to have which often need expert legal advice and our specialist team can give you help and guidance should you want to consider entering into a Cohabitation Agreement.
+These can be difficult conversations to have which often need expert legal advice and our specialist team can give you help and guidance should you want to consider entering into a Cohabitation Agreement.
+Please get in touch on 0191 297 0011.